-- 1. The main toolbar with short cut icons for commonly used commands. - 2.
-The navigation toolbar for recording, playback and cursor positioning. - 3.
-An audio editing window containing the audio file "Matecha.wav".
-The audio is visualized with a curve corresponding to the recorded audio (see Time Domain).

-- A selected region indicated with white curve on a blue background (colors depend on your system settings).
-The current cursor position is indicated by a blinking line. - The output level meters show the current output level during audio playback. - The status bar indicating the selected region, the viewed region and the cursor position.
-During processing, the progress is displayed in the status bar. - 7.
-A "CD project" window containing a list of tracks and a toolbar for commands relevant to CD recording. - The list of CD tracks that are about to be recorded to an audio CD.
+- 1. The toolbar section with short cut icons for commonly used commands. - 2.
+An audio editing window containing an audio file.
+The audio is visualized with a curve corresponding to the recorded audio (see Time Domain). - 3.
+The output level meters show the current output level during audio playback.
+Other real-time output analyzers are available.
+A phase correlation meter and an FFT analyzer are also shown in this screenshot. - 4 A "CD project" window containing a list of tracks and a toolbar for commands relevant to CD recording. - 5.
+A file browser lets you browse and open audio files. - 6.
+The tabs indicate other dialog panes, such as the region and label lists as well as the effect chain editor.

-Loading Audio Files 2.2
+2.2 Loading Audio Files